Athletes and domestic violence in the United States: Boxing

-Socio-Economics
+Socioeconomics

 The statistics do show that the NFL’s arrest rate for domestic violence is only half of the national average arrest rate.
 However, the socio-economic factor needs to be considered.
 While no arrest data broken down by income, BJS survey provided breakdowns for victimization rates.
 Benjamin Morris, the researcher and writer of FiveThirtyEight, found that the domestic violence victimization rate for people from households making $75,000 or more was 39% of the overall domestic violence victimization rate, and for women ages 20 to 34 it was less than 20%.
 Although it is impossible to compare directly to the relative NFL arrest rate with precision, at least it gives some benchmark to show that people with higher income levels generally tend to have lower rates of arrest for domestic violence.
 The rate of domestic violence among NFL players is higher than expected for their income level, which could suggest that these athletes are indeed more prone to domestic violence.